Leman102/regex-tutorial/README.md

 When matching, we have to make sure we are following the guidelines of the group before moving on to the next group.
 ### Bracket Expressions
-Contininuing with the code for matching an email:
+Continuing with the code for matching an email:

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`